Joaopmoliveira/CuranSDK/README.md

 simplify the implementation of medical demos with real time capabilities.

+## Snippets of the Tool

+Transitioning between modalities whilst

 ## API Reference

 Curan has a [website](https://human-robotics-lab.github.io/CuranWeb/) where you can follow our tutorials on how to use the SDK we developed at the surgical robotics lab.